echeran/smile-of-murugan/webbook/chapter08.md

 of the god.
-The "Guide to Lord Muruku" seems to have been considered by the redactor of the *Pattuppāṭṭu* collection as the invocatory lay to the "Ten Songs" (in analogy with the invocatory stanzas prefixed to the Anthology collections).¹ The poem is held in very high esteem not only by Murukaṉ worshippers for whom it is the most ancient and fundamental text, but by all Saivites.
-It is an excellent poem in 312 *akaval* verses, and it is ascribed to Nakkīrar (whom the tradition makes identical with the author of the early lyrical pieces, but who is very probably much younger than the "Sangam" Nakkīrar; he may be identical with the author of the commentary to *Iṟaiyaṉār Akapporu!).*
+The "Guide to Lord Muruku" seems to have been considered by the redactor of the *Pattuppāṭṭu* collection as the invocatory lay to the "Ten Songs" (in analogy with the invocatory stanzas prefixed to the Anthology collections).[^Kailasapathy] The poem is held in very high esteem not only by Murukaṉ worshippers for whom it is the most ancient and fundamental text, but by all Saivites.
+It is an excellent poem in 312 *akaval* verses, and it is ascribed to Nakkīrar (whom the tradition makes identical with the author of the early lyrical pieces, but who is very probably much younger than the "Sangam" Nakkīrar; he may be identical with the author of the commentary to *Iṟaiyaṉār Akapporuḷ).*

+[^Kailasapathy]: K. Kailasapathy, op. cit.
+35.s

 The poem is carefully planned out, according to a definite scheme which is based upon a very fundamental conception in South Indian